 The impact of Pellas’ vision can already be seen in the neighboring communities, which supply almost all of the employees.
 I spent a day with the man who Pellas hired to work with the local communities, assisting with medical, educational and cultural projects and was so impressed by his team and his commitment that I plan to return with our first family voluntourism trip this July.
 Getting to the region still requires one or two flights from the U.S. and a two hour plus drive from Managua.
 (Pellas is working on an airport that will be only miles from the hotel to open 2014.)
 There is construction going on around Mukul with the development of Guacalito and many of the staff do not speak perfect English, so for the time being this is a trip for the adventurous and those who like to be at the front of the pack in discovering a place.
 My advice: go soon, because once the project is finished and all the kinks are worked out, Mukul will be a hot spot for many.

-The Indagare Insider voluntourism trip for families is scheduled for July 8-15 2013, and is suitable for kids ages 11 and up.
-For additional details or information on our breakfast event, please contact Brooke Pearson at email@example.com or call 212-988-2611.
+For additional details or information on family voluntourism opportunities through Mukul, please contact Brooke Pearson at firstname.lastname@example.org or call 212-988-2611.

 For help planning a trip to Mukul and Nicaragua, contact our Bookings Team.

 Just Back From...
 Nicaragua

 “Very beautiful and very wild,” is how one American living in Nicaragua describes his adopted home.
 After my first visit there last month, I am in complete agreement and would add a few more descriptions: untouched, serene and the next big thing.